Emr-e-rim/Fuzzy_logic/README.md

 # Fuzzy logic

-Implementation of fuzzy logic with scikit-fuzzy
+Implementation of fuzzy logic with scikit-fuzzy.